Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

 \subsection{E-TMP-GNN: Extended TMP-GNN for Missing Data Estimation}

 Figs. \ref{fig:fig112} and \ref{fig:fig113} illustrate our proposed hybrid architecture of TMP-GNN and Bi-GRU.
 We propose two architectures: E-TMP-GNN I and E-TMP-GNN II.
-In E-TM-PGNN I, the input is supracentrality matrix $\mathbb{C}(\omega)$ that encodes the intra-layer and inter-layer edge weights.
-The TMP-GNN output $\mathbb{Z}$ encodes the topological structure, positional and feature information across the nodes within a layer, and among the same nodes between consecutive layers.
-Thereafter, the resulted d-dimensional embedding for all nodes and all time layers is used to calculate edge embedding as in (\ref{eq20}), then passed to the input of Bi-GRU to merge to existing edge features and form the below array.
+In E-TM-PGNN I, the input is supracentrality matrix $\mathbb{C}(\omega)$ that encodes the intra-layer and inter-layer edge weights of multi-layer graph $\mathcal{G}$.
+The TMP-GNN's output $\mathbb{Z}$ encodes the topological structure, positional and feature information across the nodes within a layer, and among the same nodes between consecutive layers.
+Thereafter, the resulted d-dimensional embedding $\mathbb{Z}$ is used to calculate edge embedding as in (\ref{eq20}), then passed to the input of Bi-GRU to merge to existing edge features and form the below array.

 The Bi-GRU is a RNN variant that the output of the previous layer is a part of current layer input.
 This characteristic let the information propagate step by step \cite{schuster1997bidirectional} and enables the Bi-GRU to capture long-term temporal correlations of edges in two directions which is advantageous to missing data imputation.
-We use a one layer of Bi-GRU and form a triplet arrays of $\boldsymbol{M}_e$, $\boldsymbol{Z}_e$ and $\boldsymbol{\Delta}_e$ that encodes the position of missing and observed value and records the number of time steps where the measurements are missing.
-An initial estimation, $\tilde{x}_{e_d}^t$ is made by applying a nonlinear activation function to the last hidden states of Bi-GRU, $h_{hybrid_{e_d}}^{(t)}$.
-In order to capture the correlation among sequences of streams of edge features, a fully connected layer with hidden dimension equal to number of feature streams $\mathrm{D}$ is placed afterward.
+We use a one layer of Bi-GRU and form a triplet arrays of $\boldsymbol{M}_e$, $\boldsymbol{Y}_e$ and $\boldsymbol{\Delta}_e$ as explained earlier in this section.
+An initial estimation, $\tilde{x}_{e_d}^t$ is made by applying a nonlinear activation function to the last hidden states of Bi-GRU, $h_{hybrid_{e_d}}^{(t)}$ as below:

+where two arrows indicate forward and backward direction of Bi-GRU, respectively. $U_d$ and $g_d$ are weight and bias vectors.
+In order to capture the correlation among sequences of $x_{e_{{d_i}}} |_{i=1}^{\mathrm{D}}$, a fully connected layer with hidden dimension equal to number of feature streams $\mathrm{D}$ is placed afterward.
 The output of this layer $\hat{x}_{e_d}^t$ is the final estimate of $x_{e_d}^t$.
-The Bi-GRU and FC components apply interpolation and imputation respectively, as they capture the dynamics within a time layer $(\{\mathbf{x}_{e_d}^t, \forall t \in \mathbb{N}_{\mathrm{T}}\})$, and across the streams of features $(\{\{x,\mathbf{z}^{T*}\}_{e_d}^{(t)}, d = \{1, 2, \cdots, \mathrm{D}\}\})$ simultaneously.
-The combination of Bi-GRU and FC named Multi-directional RNN, inspired by \cite{yoon2018estimating}.
-Our second proposed architecture is illustrated in Fig. \ref{fig:fig112}.
-As can be seen, the two pipelines have different inputs.
-The input to TMP-GNN is the temporal multi-layer network represented as suppracentrality matrix $\mathbb{C}(\omega)$, and we feed Bi-GRU as $X_e$.
-The last $h_{{TMP-GNN}_e}^{(t)}$ output from TMP-GNN is then passed through a fully connected layer to reduce the representation dimension as follows: